Under Congressional Microscope, Twitter Vows New 'Transparency' On Ads

 "A good first step," Warner said in a tweet circulated by his office, "particularly public disclosure of ads info.
 Online political ads need more transparency & disclosure."

-Warner and his cosponsors, Sen. John McCain, R-Ariz., and Sen. Amy Klobuchar, D-Minn., announced their legislation last week.
-On Tuesday, Warner's office also circulated the text of an editorial in Bloomberg Businessweek, which said the bill was "entirely necessary."
+Warner and his co-sponsors, Sen. John McCain, R-Ariz., and Sen. Amy Klobuchar, D-Minn., announced their legislation last week.
+On Tuesday, Warner's office also circulated the text of an editorial in Bloomberg View, which said the bill was "entirely necessary."